dbigham/Lui/Documentation/Parse Forest Pruning.md

   trees, applying symbol bindings as appropriate, and pruning away parse trees that involve failed branches.

-## Design
+## Design: Part 1

-- Thus, we need a recursive method to explore the parse forest, building up an expression to send back to Mathematica.
+- Thus, we need a recursive method to explore the parse forest, building up an expression to send back to Wolfram Language.
 - At the end of the day, we want a list of items that look like this:
   {{symbol, start, end}, type, action, children}
+- Once this data gets back to WL, we want to put all of those top-level items in a lookup like this: lookupParseNodes[{symbol, start, end}]
+  ... and get back a list.
+We can use GroupBy to do this.
+- We then want to iterate over the spanning start rule matches and process them in a recursive manner.

+## Design: Part 2

+### Nodes

+- Each item in the list returned to WL we call a "node".
+Nodes look like this:

+	{{symbol, start, end}, type, action, children}

+- However, there may be multiple nodes with the same {symbol, start, end}.

+- A node corresponds with an IPattern object in Java.

 - The 'type' is one of {E, D, T}
     - E: Top-level rule that returns an expression
     - D: Dynamically-generated rule that passes on bindings
     - T: Token

-- 'children' is a list of items like this:
+- The function 'handleNode' is used to recursively process a node and its children.

+### Children

+- Every node has zero or more children.

+- Each child corresponds with a "branch" of the parse forest, where that branch will correspond with one or more nodes.
+A child looks like this:

 	{{symbol, start, end}, binding}

-- Once this data gets back to WL, we want to put all of those top-level items in a lookup like this: lookupParseNodes[{symbol, start, end}]
-  ... and get back a list.
-We can use GroupBy to do this.
-- We then want to iterate over the spanning start rule matches and process them in a recursive manner.
-- For each child key, we want to lookup the parse nodes and recurse on each of them.
-- At the end of the recursion we find parse nodes that don't have any children.
-- There are two cases here:
-    1. Children keys that resulted from grammar rule explosion.
-(See: Rule Explosion.md)
-        - For these, we don't want to evaluate their action.
-        - Instead, we will return bindings, where bindings are a map from: symbol -> expression
-    2. Top-level rules.
-        - For these, we want to evaluate their action and return the result to the parent.
-- I will call dynamic children keys D children and non-dynamic children keys E children.
-- Regardless of whether a child key has a binding, we should process it.
-    - If an E child, we need to be sure that not all downstream nodes evaluate to $Failed.
-    - If a D child, we again need to make sure that not all downstream nodes evaluate to failed.
-Recall that a D child may eventually have E children, and those E children might all evaluate to false.
-    - TODO: It might be a nice optimization at grammar build time to mark sub-patterns if all of the ways they can be produced are via tokens (and not via symbolic sub-parses).
-In that case, if we can assume that tokens are never $Failed (which we should be able to do), then any sub-pattern that doesn't have a binding isn't worth processing, because we know it doesn't evaluate to $Failed.
-- One major difference between D and E children is that for E children, we don't pass on any of their inner binding values.
-We throw them away.
-  But for D children, we do pass on those binding values.
-This is perhaps the most obvious ready why it's important that the nodes are labelled with their type.
-- When we finish processing a node's children, then is a permutation step where we permute the various possibilities, and that happens differently depending on whether we are processing an E child or D child.
-- ** We need more detail here, and perhaps even to cut down on some of the above detail so that things are more clear.
-I don't yet have this figured out in my head.
+- Given the {symbol, start, end} of a child, 'lookupParseNodes' can be used to find the corresponding nodes.

+- The function 'handleChildren' is used to recursively handle a node's children and their respective nodes.

+- The function 'handleChild' is used to recursively handle a child and its nodes.

+- The function 'handleNodes' is used to recursively handle the nodes that pertain to a single child, and their children.

 ## Creating Grammars From WL